PetCaseFinder

 Plain-English summary

-A horse was diagnosed with a serious brain infection called encephalitis, which caused symptoms like a mild fever, trouble walking straight (ataxia), a tilt of the head, and circling behavior.
-Tests showed that the horse had a significant immune response to a specific virus known as the snowshoe hare virus, which is usually linked to human illness but hasn't been known to cause problems in horses before.
-The horse was treated with antibiotics, a steroid, and vitamins, and thankfully, it made a full recovery.
-This case raises questions about whether horses might spread this virus in nature, suggesting that more research is needed.
+A horse with acute encephalitis showed symptoms like a mild fever, difficulty walking, a head tilt, and circling behavior.
+Tests revealed that the horse had a significant immune response to a virus known as the snowshoe hare virus, which is usually associated with humans.
+The veterinarian treated the horse with antibiotics, steroids, and vitamins, and fortunately, the horse made a full recovery.

 Abstract